Conference USA: 2020s realignment

-The Sun Belt Conference added beach volleyball for the 2023 season (2022–23 school year), taking with it the three full SBC members that had previously housed that sport in C-USA: Coastal Carolina, Georgia State, and Louisiana–Monroe.
-Southern Miss also left C-USA beach volleyball as part of its full-time move to the SBC.
-C-USA would add three new beach volleyball members for that season; Jacksonville State joined C-USA for beach volleyball in advance of full membership that July, Tulane became an associate member, and full member UTEP added a new beach volleyball program.
+This was followed by the Sun Belt Conference adding beach volleyball for the 2023 season (2022–23 school year), taking with it the three full SBC members that had previously housed that sport in CUSA: Coastal Carolina, Georgia State, and Louisiana–Monroe.
+Southern Miss also left CUSA beach volleyball as part of its full-time move to the SBC.
+CUSA would add three new beach volleyball members for that season; Jacksonville State joined CUSA for beach volleyball in advance of full membership that July, Tulane became an associate member, and full member UTEP added a new beach volleyball program.
+Tarleton announced on April 24, 2023, that it would join CUSA as an associate member for the school's first season of varsity beach volleyball in 2024; CUSA confirmed this on May 11, adding that Missouri State and TCU would also join in beach volleyball for the 2024 season, and that Florida Atlantic and UAB would remain in CUSA beach volleyball after otherwise departing for The American.